iuseneovimBTW/Evilvim/README.md

 `$ git clone https://github.com/iuseneovimbtw/evilvim.git`

-2. Create the needed dirs and paste the cloned init.vim into .config/nvim
+2. Create the needed dirs and paste the cloned init.vim into .config/nvim, **Do this one by one**
 ```
 mkdir -p .config/nvim